zephyrproject-rtos/zephyr/boards/arc/hsdk/doc/index.rst

 The DesignWare(R) ARC(R) HS Development Kit is a ready-to-use platform for rapid software development on the ARC HS3x family of processors.
-It supports single- and multi-core ARC HS34, HS36 and HS38 processors and offers a wide range of interfaces including Ethernet, WiFi, Bluetooth, USB, SDIO, I2C, SPI, UART, I2S, ADC, PWM and GPIO.
+It supports single-core and multi-core ARC HS34, HS36 and HS38 processors and offers a wide range of interfaces including Ethernet, WiFi, Bluetooth, USB, SDIO, I2C, SPI, UART, I2S, ADC, PWM and GPIO.
 A Vivante GPU is also contained in the ARC Development System SoC.
 This allows developers to build and debug complex